Plan An Amazing Trip To Alaska – 7 Day Alaska Itinerary

 Alaska Itinerary Day 7 - Denali

-Day 7 includes exploring Denali National Park and then heading back towards the Airport.
-Depending on cost you might consider flying into Anchorage and out of Fairbanks.
+Day 7 Alaska itinerary includes exploring Denali National Park and then heading back towards the Airport.
+Depending on the cost you might consider flying into Anchorage and out of Fairbanks.
 Fairbanks is only 2 hours away from Denali National Park.

 - Maybe Talkeetna